Author: Matthew Rogers

-This is our all-time favourite hosting company, they’re cheap, have very powerful servers (the Singapore one is the one to use for your New Zealand sites), and most importantly, the support is top-notch with an average 10 minute response time on support tickets.
+This is our all-time favourite hosting company, they’re affordable, have very powerful servers (the Singapore one is the one to use for your New Zealand sites), and most importantly, the support is top-notch with an average 10 minute response time on support tickets.

 They also come recommended for WordPress, by WordPress (very few hosting companies can claim this!
 They can of course tackle any CMS you throw at them).
 As for performance, they’ve even built their own caching plugin to maxmise speed and minimise loading times.
 Oh, + they have a 30-day money back guarantee!
 Truly a no-brainer in our books.